Softorage/HugoTheme-VibrantShadows/README.md

 1. Download the repo on your machine
 2. Extract the zip file and rename the folder from `HugoTheme-VibrantShadows-master` to `HugoTheme-VibrantShadows`.
-3. Copy this folder and paste it into you Hugo Website directory.
+3. Copy this folder and paste it into themes folder in your Hugo Website directory.
 4. Simply add the repo to your theme option in `config.yaml`:

     ```yaml